dosipod/SrWiki/My--device--is-not-working.md

 * You have an INMP441 or ICS-43434?
 Try the [basic digital sound sampling sketch](https://github.com/atuline/WLED/wiki/Digital-Sound-Sampling-Sketch-Example).
 * What are the results of that sketch?
 Does it respond to your speech?
 A MAX4466 and INMP401 should average about 1875 on an ESP32, a MAX9814 about 1350 for all gain settings.
 * Try a different pin when using that sketch if you're still not seeing good results.
-* Have spares.
+* Have spares of everything.
 They're cheap and they break. (source: experience)
 * How about power?
 Lots of LED's require lots of power and a common ground for everything.
 * Does the [latest release from WLED](https://github.com/Aircoookie/WLED/releases/latest) work?
 * Are you using our most recent 'MASTER' release?
 * Have you tried flashing [our latest release](https://github.com/atuline/WLED/releases/latest)?
 * Is your device working in AP mode?

-* You may need to re-flash/clear the device completely (ie using NodeMCU Pyflasher), especially after a major update.
+* You may need to re-flash/clear the device completely especially after a major update.
 * Alternatively, try a factory reset from the Security & Updates page.
 * Got too much noise?
 Try lowering the current draw/brightness and clean up the wiring.
 * If it's a compile error, can you provide the errors?